09 Sep Can Protruding Front Teeth be Fixed with Veneers?

 As veneers are very resistant to staining, they can ensure that your teeth look clean and white without the regular whitening required of natural teeth to look perfect.
 Veneers can also easily cover the flaws in your natural teeth and will not be worn down by acidic foods or acid reflux.

-Typical cost of a fitting would depend on the type and material chosen for your veneers, as well as the number of teeth you are fitting them on.
+The typical cost of a fitting would depend on the type and material chosen for your veneers, as well as the number of teeth you are fitting them on.
 For example, porcelain veneers are pricier and will cost about $1000 to $2000+ per tooth.
-This is because porcelain is aesthetically-pleasing and are very durable, thus you would be able to eat or bite into harder foods with porcelain veneers.
+This is because porcelain is aesthetically-pleasing and is very durable, thus you would be able to eat or bite into harder foods with porcelain veneers.